Conflict Resolution and Appeal Policy

-Broader issues regarding policy and school procedures need to be addressed with the school administration, first the divisional director or grad director and the Heads of School, then to the society board.
+Broader issues regarding policy and school procedures need to be addressed with the school leadership, first the divisional director or grad director and the Heads of School, then to the society board.

 Personal issues with those in authority need to be addressed first with them and then with their immediate supervisor.

 - When you are wronged by someone else then it is your responsibility to go directly to that person and speak to them personally.
 Things to remember:

 - Be careful to try and hear their side of the story.
 Many times, the situation is only a misunderstanding.
 There are always two sides to every conflict.